 Should I sell now?
 Once again it depends on your circumstances.
 We have always said, if you buy and sell in the same market, it doesn’t matter.
 We have a lot of buyers “waiting for the crash” – this has been happening for years however I feel that suppressed transaction activity means we may expect to see a build-up of latent demand and the markets will rebound in the second half of the year.
 Yes unemployment will rise, especially after JobKeeper finishes however the majority of owners in the Northern Districts have very good equity in their homes so the likelyhood of clearance sales in our area will be few and far between.

-There are some sellers who absolutely HAVE to sell due to their personal circumstances although chances are the majority of people selling are either looking to downsize or upsize, then of course you also have your first home buyers.
-You must remember that no matter what the market people still buy and sell and in one of our previous blogs we discuss the advantages of upsizing in a market like we are experiencing now.
+There are some sellers who absolutely HAVE to sell due to their personal circumstances although chances are the majority of people selling are either looking to downsize or upsize.
+You then of course you also have your first home buyers, and remember that no matter what the market people still buy and sell.
+In one of our previous blogs we discuss the advantages of upsizing in a market like we are experiencing now.

 Below are some points to consider about the market we now find ourselves in:

 - Recent market activity